Ange Webster

 My Mission

 I care deeply about our people, our taiao, and our future.
-That’s why I’m standing — to enhance our mana by upholding Te Tiriti o Waitangi, protecting our taonga, and ensuring tangata whenua voices are heard where decisions are made.
+My work is about enhancing our collective mana by upholding Te Tiriti o Waitangi, protecting our taonga, and ensuring tangata whenua voices are heard where decisions are made.

 I care because I always have